-A performance rights organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works publicly (such as in film, television, the web, and radio).
+A Performance Rights Organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works publicly in traditional broadcast (such as in film, television, and radio).

-Performing rights organizations monitor their members' music when it is performed on the radio.
-On radio, television, and in film performances, PROs use what is known as a cue sheet to keep track of whose music is used in which broadcast or film.
+Performing rights organizations monitor their members' music when it is performed on radio, television, and in film performances, PRO's use what is known as a cue sheet to keep track of whose music is used in which broadcast or film.

 Cue sheets are usually filled out by the producer or editor and submitted to each PRO who has a member represented on the cue sheet.
 Pond5 also requests a copy of the cue sheet for our records.

 Most countries have their own PROs.
 ASCAP, BMI and SESAC represent the United States while GEMA works with German artists.
 SOCAN is Canadian, PRS is for the UK, and SACEM handles France.
 You can find a list of PROs here.
 Nearly all PROs have relationships with one another.

 If a music track is registered with a PRO, it’s listed in the Item Page preview information:

 If you will be using a PRO-affiliated music track in a public broadcast (on television, film, radio), you will need to submit a cue sheet to the appropriate PRO to report the usage.
 The PRO will then collect royalties on the track, which will then be distributed to the Pond5 contributor.

 There are no additional costs or fees to purchase a PRO track from Pond5 (with the exception of German PRO GEMA-affiliated tracks see: How Do I Deal With The German PRO GEMA? below).
 PROs all have licensing agreements established with broadcasters, and this is how royalties are paid to artists.
 The fees paid to the performing rights organizations are typically paid by the broadcaster via an annual blanket license and are not within the responsibility of the producer.